 The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises from floods or droughts during the next 10 years of the lease.
-The new adjustable aluminum gangway with railing, floating walkway, and floating boat dock could be adaptable to variable water levels allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts.
-The fixed raised beach area with rock retaining wall and shade umbrella, concrete and rock stairway, water pipeline, and riprap bankline should always be maintained and operated complying with all health codes because regular maintenance, as required by the lease, will reduce the likelihood of severe structural degradation or dislodgement.
+There are no floating structures that could be adaptable to variable water levels allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts.
+The fixed structures should always be maintained because regular maintenance, as required by the lease, will reduce the likelihood of severe structural degradation or dislodgement.

-Pursuant to the proposed lease, the Applicant acknowledges that the lease premises are located in an area that may be subject to effects of climate change.
+Pursuant to the proposed lease, the Applicant acknowledges that the lease premises are located in an area that may be subject to the effects of climate change.